Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Integer Echo State Networks

-Finally, to keep the integer values of neurons, the intESN uses different nonlinear activation function for the reservoir -- clipping (\ref{eq:clipping}).
+Finally, to keep the integer values of neurons, intESN uses different nonlinear activation function for the reservoir -- clipping (\ref{eq:clipping}).
 Note that the simplest bundling operation is an elementwise addition.
 However, when using the elementwise addition, the activity of a reservoir (i.e., a composite HD vector) is no longer bipolar.
 From the implementation point of view, it is practical to keep the values of the elements of the HD vector in the limited range using a threshold value (denoted as $\kappa$). ~

 ~ The clipping threshold $\kappa$ is regulating nonlinear behavior of the reservoir and limiting the range of activation values.
-Note that in the intESN the reservoir is updated only with integer bipolar vectors, and after clipping the values of neurons are still integers in the range between $-\kappa$ and $\kappa$.
+Note that in intESN the reservoir is updated only with integer bipolar vectors, and after clipping the values of neurons are still integers in the range between $-\kappa$ and $\kappa$.
 Thus, each neuron can be represented using only $\log_2(2\kappa+1)$ bits of memory.
 For example, when $\kappa=7$, there are fifteen unique values of a neuron, which can be stored with just four bits.
+We have also shown recently that the usage of the clipping might be beneficial when implementing resource-efficient alternatives of Self-Organizing Maps~\cite{intSOM}.

 Summarizing the aforementioned differences, the update of intESN is described as: ~